Ethan00Si/KuaiSAR/pages/decriptions.md

 It is important to note that we define a user's search behavior as a search session, which includes issuing a query and providing feedback on the returned results.
 Within a search session, a user may click on multiple items after searching a query or may choose not to click on any item.
 Approximately 60% of the search sessions in this dataset include click behavior, meaning there is at least one item with click=1.
 The user behaviors of searching without clicking may be due to the auto-play feature of the KuaiShou app.
 In some cases, after the video auto-plays and satisfies the user's information needs, the user exits the search system.
+If, during usage, it's desired that each session has at least one clicked item, you can choose the earliest appearing item in this session, as it's an automatically played video.

 Furthermore, the search engine may return results that include items not present in the recommendation system.
 The recommendation system only recommends items with item_type "VIDEO" or "IMAGE_ATLAS" to users, while the search engine may return other types of items such as live streams ("LIVE") or user profiles ("USER").